 An Invitation to Our Seal Customers

 While you are here, you may want to take one of our seal-related engineering or shop training classes, which are available at no charge.
-The engineering training class is based on our rotary seal handbook, and lasts about 3-1/2 hours.
+The engineering training classes are based on our rotary seal handbook, and lasts about 3-1/2 hours.
 (The time may vary, depending on the group size and the number of questions.)
-The primary focus of the engineering class is the critical aspects of implementing Kalsi Seals in a rotary shaft seal assembly.
+The primary focus of the engineering classes is the critical aspects of implementing Kalsi Seals in a rotary shaft seal assembly.
 The course can be usually tailored to the type of equipment you have, whether it be mud motors, rotary control devices (RCDs), rotary steerable tools, high pressure swivels, or some other type of rotary shaft seal assembly.

 Our shop training class identifies things shop technicians should look for while disassembling equipment, and highlights good assembly practices.
 It also provides a general introduction to Kalsi Seals, and how they work.
 The duration of the shop training class is about 45 minutes.

 We are also excited to tell you about our continuing advances in hardware implementations that dramatically enhance high pressure rotary seal performance by minimizing extrusion gap clearance.
-Recent patent-pending improvements include geometry innovations that accommodate smaller extrusion gaps by providing improved torsional stability, composite construction that reduces dimensional changes related to temperature and pressure, and force-balancing seal enhancements that reduce friction and increase pressure capacity.
+Recent patented improvements include geometry innovations that accommodate smaller extrusion gaps by providing improved torsional stability, composite construction that reduces dimensional changes related to temperature and pressure, and force-balancing seal enhancements that reduce friction and increase pressure capacity.
 We are eager to explain how these advances can improve seal performance in your rotary shaft seal assembly.